Trees

 1. Ordered Values

-For any node, all values in its left subtree are smaller, and all values in its right subtree are larger.
-This ordering allows for efficient searching and maintains the tree's structure.
+For any node, all values in its left subtree are smaller, and all values in its rightsubtree are larger.
+This ordering is what makes search fast and what defines the tree's shape.

 2. No Duplicate Values

-The ordered structure of BSTs allows for fast searching, insertion, and deletion of nodes, typically in O(log n) time on average, where n is the number of nodes in the tree.
-BSTs also support in-order traversal, which visits nodes in ascending order of their values, useful for tasks like sorting:
+Because BSTs are ordered, search, insert, and delete typically run in O(log n) time on average, where n is the number of nodes.
+BSTs also support in-order traversal, which visits nodes in ascending order.
+This is handy for sorting and similar tasks:

 OperationsTimeSpace